sysdiglabs/terraform-eksblueprints-sysdig-addon/blueprints/getting-started/README.md

     terraform plan
     terraform apply
     ```
-4. Once the Terraform script finishes process, we can configure our local kubeconfig with the following aws-cli command. (<aws-region> and <cluster-name> has to be copied from the previous output or use $TF_VAR_cluster_name and $TF_VAR_aws_region if they was declared before)
+4. Once the Terraform the process gets finished we can configure our local kubeconfig with the following aws-cli command. (<aws-region> and <cluster-name> has to be copied from the previous output or use $TF_VAR_cluster_name and $TF_VAR_aws_region if they was declared before)
     ```
     aws eks --region <aws-region> update-kubeconfig --name <cluster-name>
     ```